LDev-IX/LDev-IX.github.io/index.md

 ## About me : <br>
 I'm a c# and java programmer. <br>
-I also create music make 3d models/renders/animations and more! <br>
+I also create music, make 3d models/renders/animations and more! <br>
-If you want me to make something for you that is closed-source/paid the you must pay me in : <br>
+If you want me to make something for you that is closed-source, paid or just for you (ex.: a profile picture) then you must pay me : <br>
 - IRL money (using some form of online payment) <br>
 - Candice Coins (CDC) <br>